 MGM National Harbor (Oxon Hill, Maryland)

-Displays throughout the resorts are set up to pull content from multiple sources to communicate information for guests regarding restaurant information and menus, convention information, wayfinding, social media engagement, and promotions.
+Displays throughout the resorts are set up to pull content from multiple sources.
+The goal is to communicate information to guests such as restaurant information and menus, convention information, wayfinding, social media engagement and promotions.
 Content can change contextually depending on the time of day or an event happening in the facility.

 Video wall installations, like the one pictured above, helped MGM display flashy ads for upcoming attractions and integrated with social media posts for greater engagement with visitors and guests.